-This inherited disorder causes the mucous throughout the body to become thick and sticky.
+Cystic fibrosis is an inherited disorder that causes the mucous throughout the body to become thick and sticky.
 It affects the lungs, liver, intestines and pancreas.
 The mucous also can block ducts in your pancreas, preventing the digestive enzymes from reaching your small intestine.

 Tumors can form in both the exocrine and endocrine parts of the pancreas.
-Because pancreatic cancer is difficult to detect and resists treatment, it is very serious.
+Pancreatic cancer is very serious because it’s difficult to detect and resists treatment.

 The pancreas can become inflamed when digestive enzymes, which are contained in tubes within the pancreas, leak to the rest of the pancreas and irritate it.
-Pancreatitis can be acute or chronic.
+Pancreatitis can be acute (short term) or chronic (long term).